sjaroni/sjaroni/README.md

 ### Hi there 👋

+I have been working in IT for more than 20 years.
+Scripting and programming have always been part of my everyday work life.

+- 🔭 I’m currently working on Angular projects - be excited 😄

 <!--
 **sjaroni/sjaroni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.